rook/rook/design/ceph/object/swift-and-keystone-integration.md

 * `name` and `access` are required for each item in `subUsers`.

+When changing the subuser-configuration in the CR, this is reflected on the RGW side:
+* Subsers are deleted and created to match the list of subusers in the resource.
+* If the access level for an existing user is changed no new credentials are created, but the existing credentials are kept.
+* If a subuser is deleted the corresponding credential secret is deleted as well.
+* Changing only the order of the subuser list does not trigger a reconcile.

 The subusers are not mapped to a separate CR for the following reasons: